MicrosoftDocs/windowsserverdocs/WindowsServerDocs/windows-server-2022/get-started/server-core-app-compatibility.md

 - As a general point of guidance, when installing apps on Server Core (with or without these optional packages) it is sometimes necessary to use silent install options and instructions.

-## Adding capabilities and optional packages to an offline WIM Server Core image
+## Adding to an offline WIM Server Core image

 1. Download the Windows Server and Server FOD ISO image files to a local folder on a Windows computer.